Sameerbeedi/Genes-to-Gyms/README.md

 1. Clone the repository to your local machine:<br>
   git clone https://github.com/Sameerbeedi/Genes-to-Gyms.git

-2. Navigate to the project directory: cd Genes-to-Gyms
+2. Navigate to the project directory:<br>
+  cd Genes-to-Gyms

-3.Run the preprocessing script to prepare the data: python preeprocess.py
+ 3.Run the preprocessing script to prepare the data:<br>
+  python preeprocess.py

-4. Train the model using the `train.py` script: python train.py
+4. Train the model using the `train.py` script:<br>
+  python train.py

-5. Test the model's performance using the `test.py` script: python test.py
+5. Test the model's performance using the `test.py` script:<br>
+  python test.py

 ## Dependencies